-And even if you already hired someone to build it for you, don’t expect him to help you here.
+Even if you already hired someone to build it for you, don’t expect him to help you here.

 That’s why you need a third party to help you out.

-And especially when it comes to optimizing a landing page for conversions, you must consider the idea of hiring an agency.
+When it comes to optimizing a landing page for conversions, you must consider the idea of hiring an agency.

 Big marketing agencies nowadays have had hundreds if not thousands of clients who had been in your exact situation.